dblanchardDev/arcgisrest/README.md

 ## Exceptions

  * **requests.exceptions.HTTPError** – An non-successful value is received from the HTTP server.
- * **arcgisrest.utils.ArcGISError** – ArcGIS Enteprise reported that the request was not successful.
+ * **arcgisrest.utils.ArcGISError** – ArcGIS Enterprise reported that the request was not successful.
  * **NotImplementedError** – Sending a GeoEvent request via Web Adaptor isn't supported.

 ## Sessions
-A session allow for connection-pooling, which improves performance when making several consecutive requests to the same host.
+A session allows for connection-pooling, which improves performance when making several consecutive requests to the same host.

 Sessions are started using context managers on the Connection Manager:
 ```python